TIMELINE OF SIGNIFICANT DATES

 The Common Drill Manual was developed.

-Organizational combining was started July 1, 1948.
+Districts with Forester and Fire Warden, Organizational combining was started July 1, 1948.
 It took five years.

 Temporary creation of “Mountain Battalions” took place in areas where Forester and Fire Warden could respond with District engines.

 First attempt at numbering Forester and Fire Warden apparatus.
 They were temporary, as the numbers changed on July 1, 1953.
+Rigs began to be painted red.

 The Presidential Award was presented to Tractor Operator James Simons for his work under very hazardous conditions building the Topanga Canyon Fire Firebreak.
 He also received the James L. Bissel Award.